bleech/wp-starter-theme/Features/AdminComponentPreview/README.md

 # Admin Component Preview (Flynt Feature)

-Add a full width layout screenshot of a component to its component folder to show a preview in the Wordpress back end and front end.
+Add layout screenshots of a component to its component folder to show a preview in the front end and WordPress back end.

-Components previewed in multiple scenarios:
+Components can then be previewed in multiple scenarios:

 ## Front end